Ifunanya Okoro: Professional career

 Okoro started her career with First Deepwater Basketball Club in 2016.
-In 2018, she joined First Bank BC and participated in the 2018 FIBA Africa Women's Champions Cup where she averaged 1.4 points, 1.8 rebounds, 1.2 assits.
+In 2018, she joined First Bank BC and participated in the 2018 FIBA Africa Women's Champions Cup where she averaged 1.4 points, 1.8 rebounds, 1.2 assists.
 She played the Final 8 Tournament of the Zenith Women Basketball League for First Bank BC and she was named in the 2019 Zenith Women Basketball League season Top 5 players of the Season.
 In 2019 December signed at MFM Queens and participated in the 2019 FIBA Africa Women's Champions Cup where she averaged 13.8 points, 5 rebounds, 4.5 assists.

 In 2022, she played for First Bank BC and later joined the Kenya Ports Authority of Kenya-Premier League, she participated in the 2022 FIBA Africa Women's Champions Cup where she averaged 20.9 points, 4.6 rebounds and 1.9 assists per game.
 She also made the 5 player All-Star team Selection of the 8 day Tournament.
 She was named the Most Valuable Player of the 2023 Kenyan Basketball Federation (KBF) Premier League in her first Season of the League.

 She joined the Tindastóll women's basketball department of the Ungmennafélagið Tindastóll sport club and is based in Sauðárkrókur, Iceland.